andrewhosgood/jquery.a11y/README.md

 ####.a11y-ignore-focus
 Put this class on a tag so that a11y will ignore it if it is the first item in focus when using a11y_focus.

+####.a11y-ignore-aria
+Put this class on a tag so that a11y will not change the aria-labels on a11y_aria_label calls

 ######SPECIAL CLASSES
 ####.prevent-default